JoseMendezA/OptimizationofMultichannelQRSdetector/README.md

 1. pan_tompkin.m: Pan and Tompkins filter-based detection method [2].
 Coded by Hooman Sedghamiz (2014), Linkoping university.
 2. detectHT.m: Benítez et al. Hilbert transform-based detection method [3].

-## Instrucciones para ejecutar una simulación simple
+## Instructions for running a simple simulation

 In the main script according to the selected detector (PT, HT, GQRS):
    a.
 We set the hyperparameters through the experiment design: